 Are you a foodie?

-Devorah & David Katz (formerly owners of Pat BaMelach) would love to welcome you to their new space, Meshek48 in Kibbutz Rosh Zurim, where they offer a fabulous range of food workshops.
+Devorah & David Katz would love to welcome you to their space, Meshek48 in Kibbutz Rosh Zurim, where they offer a fabulous range of food workshops.
 You can book a private family workshop, or join an existing one.

 Book your favorite restaurants in advance this week

-Don’t forget to pamper yourself with a delicious meal at Happy Fish in Mamilla, the Veranda Chef restaurant at the David Citadel or, if you are in the Gush at Pat BaMelach in Efrat.
+Don’t forget to pamper yourself with a delicious meal the Veranda Chef restaurant at the David Citadel, which has just re-opened.

 Take time to treat yourself